raspberrypilearning/cd-sebento-scratch-2/en/step_4.md

 [[[generic-scratch-rename-sprite]]]

 + You'll need to draw on the costumes to add descriptive text to them.
-The `Tap` will be "Tap running for 1 minute" and the `Toilet` is "Flushing the toilet".
-To add text to your costume you can click on the **T** icon.
+The `Tap` will be labelled with "Tap running for 1 minute" and the `Toilet` with "Flushing the toilet".
+To add text to your costume you can click on the **T** icon:

 ![The T icon for adding text to a picture](images/drawTicon.png)

-+ Place the two sprites one above the other on the left hand side of the stage.
++ Place the two sprites one above the other on the left hand side of the stage:

 ![The two button sprites placed at the left edge](images/drawSpritesOnLeft.png)